This page contains unmarked spoilers. You Have Been Warned.

 - ... and then Unit 01 enters its most nightmarish berserk state ever, slices Zeruel like a banana and squishes its face in before eating it.
 Horrifying, yes, but awesome too.

 - You really have to give the kid some credit here.
 The 14th angel is also known as The Angel of MIGHT.
 Prior to this, Rei and Asuka had thrown everything they had at the creature, and hadn't been able to even scratch it (at one point, Rei even resorted to charging it with an N2 missile and detonated it in the angel's face).
 It was seconds away from vaporizing Misato and the bridge crew when Shinji and Unit 01 smash through a wall and start an all out brawl in the middle of Central Dogma.
-He wasn't just the first person to damage it either, he beat the shit out of it, and was getting ready to destroy the core.
+He wasn't just the first person to damage it either, he beat the shit out of it, even getting an arm blown didn't so much as slow him down, and was getting ready to destroy the core.
 Too bad the batteries died right then.

 - When supporting character Ryoji Kaji is about to be shot by a SEELE assassin, he just turns around and calmly asks, "What took you so long?"